- Adv Big Data Economics (ECON 5314G- Ph.D.)

 - Quantitative Economics with Python (ECON 4984 – Undergraduate)

-- Machine Learning & Data Classifiers (Module for program In Business Analytics – Postgraduate)
+- Deep Learning & Data Classifiers (Module for program In Business Analytics – Postgraduate)

 - Forecasting in Finance (Practitioners)